 So it’s a complex issue, even for the experts!

-We’ve put together lots of important details in this article, but it’s not too complicated.
+In our bid to educate travelers about travel-related matters, we’ve put together lots of important details in this article which should make it easier for you to choose a phone for your international travel.
 And like our article about our favorite business travel apps, it will also be a living resource, so we’ll update it as the technology landscape changes.

 There are some key questions: